 Despite continuing education and repeated warnings, well-meaning users are still picking simple, easily-cracked passwords.
 What simple, easy-to-implement tips can security teams preach to their employees?

-As evidenced by the “Worst Passwords” list, user credentials aren’t getting any stronger.
+As evidenced by this year’s “Worst Passwords” list, user credentials aren’t getting any stronger.
 Don’t let your users get away with poor password hygiene.
 Implement stronger policies, invest in password management technology and ensure that your employees understand their role in keeping enterprise networks secure from credentials-stealing cybercriminals.

 Source: Splash Data